-- 7.11 Physical contact can range from leading a child to safety by the hand, to a pupil being restrained to prevent violence, injury to themselves or others, causing significant damage to property, compromising good order/discipline or committing a criminal offense.
-There is no legal definition of reasonable force but it should be the minimum action needed or force applied to achieve the desired result. - 7.12 This school adopts the Local Authority's Policy in relation to the Use of Reasonable Force or Physical Intervention to Contol or Restrain Pupils.
-In this respect, the Policy is consistent with the Welsh Government guidance on Safe and Effective Intervention Use of Reasonable Force and Searching for Weapons 097/2013.
-Our school will ensure that all school staff who physically intervene with any pupil have had appropriate levels of training and advice. - 7.13 The school will ensure that every physical restraint is recorded appropriately in their own 'bound and numbered book' and a record of the incident sent to the Local Authority mailbox restraint@caerphilly.gov.uk within 24 hours of the incident taking place.
+7.10 Physical contact can range from leading a child to safety by the hand, to a pupil being restrained to prevent violence, injury to themselves or others, causing significant damage to property, compromising good order/discipline or committing a criminal offence.
+There is no legal definition of reasonable force but it should be the minimum action needed or force applied to achieve the desired result.

+7.11 This school adopts the Local Authority's Policy in relation to the Use of Reasonable Force or Physical Intervention to Control or Restrain Pupils.
+In this respect, the Policy is consistent with the Welsh Government guidance on Safe and Effective Intervention - Use of Reasonable Force and Searching for Weapons 097/2013.
+Our school will endeavour to provide training alongside the LEA with members of staff who have a heightened risk of having to intervene.

+7.12 The school will ensure that every physical restraint is recorded appropriately in their own 'bound and numbered book' and a record of the incident sent to the Local Authority mailbox restraint@caerphilly.gov.uk within 24 hours of the incident taking place.
 This will ensure an audit overview can be maintained centrally.
 The school will inform parents/carers each time a physical intervention has taken place.
-Any changes in behaviour will be considered as part of the pupil's individual behavior/risk reduction plan or pupil profile. - 7.14 The techniques adopted by the Local Authority are those endorsed by the Team Teach system of de-escalation and restricted physical intervention.
-Any allegation of inappropriate physical intervention with a child, or physica harm, must be reported to Children's Services in line with local guidance relating to allegations against practitioners.
-This process complies with the requirements of the Wales Safeguarding Procedures - Section 5 Allegations Against Practitioners/Those in a Position of Trust.
+Any changes in behaviour will be considered as part of the pupil's individual behaviour/risk reduction plan or pupil profile.

+7.13 The techniques adopted by the Local Authority are those endorsed by the Team Teach system of de-escalation and restricted physical intervention.
+Any allegation of inappropriate physical intervention with a child, or physical harm, must be reported to Children's Services in line with local guidance relating to allegations against professionals.
+This process complies with the requirements of the Wales Safeguarding Procedures - Section 5 Allegations Against Professionals/Those in a Position of Trust.